anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 		- Trained on diverse data.
 		- Flexible to a wide range of use cases.
 		- Adaptable to specialized domains through additional, targeted training.

   	- Prompt: A prompt is a natural language request submitted to a model in order to receive a response.
 		- Zero-shot prompting is a method where the model is given a prompt that describes the task without additional examples.
 For example, if you want the LLM to answer a question, you just prompt "What is prompt design?"
 		- One-shot prompting is a method where the LLM is given a single example of the task that it is being asked to perform.
 For example, if you want the LLM to write a poem, you might provide a single example poem.
 		- Few-shot prompting is a method where the model is given a small number of examples of the task that it is being asked to perform.
 		- Role prompting: Role prompting is a technique used to guide the behavior of LLMs by assigning them a specific role or persona.
 This can be anything from a business analyst or Shakespearean actor to a helpful customer service agent.
 		- Prompt chaining: Continuing a conversation with the AI, maintaining context.
 Engaging in a back and forth conversation with the AI.

   	- Large language models (LLMs): A type of foundation model that is designed to understand and generate human language.

 - Google AI Studio and Vertex AI Studio
 	- Both Google AI Studio and Vertex AI Studio allow you to experiment with and utilize Google's Gemini API, but they cater to different needs and levels of expertise.

   		<div align="center"> <img src="https://github.com/user-attachments/assets/9effa349-a5a9-4967-bc7e-0c37f383b252" width="700" height="300"> </div>

+- Streamlining prompting workflows
+	- Reusing prompts: Saving prompts as templates for repeated use.
+	- Leveraging prompt chaining: Continuing conversations within the same chatbot to maintain context.
+	- Saved info: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
+Storing specific information for the model to use consistently.
+	- Gems: Creating a personalized AI assistant with specific instructions and resources.
+Gems are personalized AI assistants within Gemini.
+They provide personalized responses tailored to specific instructions, streamline workflows like templates, prompts, and guided interactions.

 > ## Layers of Gen AI
 <div align="center"> <img src="https://github.com/user-attachments/assets/1284c20d-d811-45ea-9d37-0d5e37902d44" width="600" height="200"> </div>